 “N” (Not allowed/applicable validation).

-Any R/C will have a global validation value for both “Validation by Sender” and “Validation by Recipient” attributes, taken from the values of the above list.
+Any R&C will have a global validation value for both “Validation by Sender” and “Validation by Recipient” attributes, taken from the values of the above list.

 In some cases, the global validation value must be overwritten by an exceptional validation value.
-Indeed, some R/C need to be validated differently for one or more specific IE(s).
+Indeed, some R&C need to be validated differently for one or more specific IE(s).
 In that case, the globally assigned value for the “Validation by Sender” and “Validation by Recipient” attributes is replaced by exceptional validation value that will be declared specifically for this (these) IE(s).

 Validation general categories